davecanderson/docs/docs/commonjs-add-servicestack-reference.md

 ### Change Default Server Configuration

-The above defaults are also overridable on the ServiceStack Server by modifying the default config on the `NativeTypesFeature` Plugin, e.g:
+Above defaults are also overridable on the ServiceStack Server by modifying the default config on the `NativeTypesFeature` Plugin, e.g:

 ```csharp
 //Server example in CSharp